-We anticipate providing funding to approximately 15-20% of our incoming Evening Program class with individual, one-time scholarship awards ranging from $2,000 to $10,000.
-To best position yourself for scholarship consideration, we encourage you to apply to the Evening Program early.
+We anticipate providing funding to approximately 15-20% of our incoming Flex MBA Program class with individual, one-time scholarship awards ranging from $2,000 to $10,000.
+To best position yourself for scholarship consideration, we encourage you to apply to the Flex MBA Program early.
 Students also often explore federally funded programs, external scholarships, and fellowship opportunities to supplement the cost of their education.

 Georgetown MBA Merit Scholarship

 The McDonough School of Business awards scholarships based an applicant’s academic, personal, and professional accomplishments.
 Recipients will demonstrate ethical leadership, academic accomplishment, and professional achievements through their application and interview for the MBA program.
 They typically show a commitment to service to others through past and current activities.
 All applicants are automatically considered upon submitting a completed application to the Georgetown MBA Program